-- Strongly align executive and shareholder interests - Underpin an effective pay-for-performance culture - Support the retention, motivation and recruitment of talented people who are commercially astute - Encourage executives to acquire and retain significant holdings of Capco shares
+- O Strongly align executive and shareholder interests - O Underpin an effective pay-for-performance culture - o Support the retention, motivation and recruitment of talented people who are commercially astute - Encourage executives to acquire and retain significant holdings of Capco shares

 The Committee aims to achieve an appropriate balance between fixed and variable remuneration, and between variable remuneration based on short-term and longer-term performance.
 Fixed remuneration includes base salary, benefits and pension.
-Variable remuneration includes an annual bonus, of which part is deferred in shares, and awards under the Performance Share Plan ("PSP").
+Variable remuneration includes an annual bonus, of which any amount in excess of 100 per cent of salary is deferred in shares, and awards under the Performance Share Plan ("PSP").